 Hotels tend to be more centrally located within cities than Airbnbs.
 They often have tourist attractions, restaurants, nightlife, and transportation nearby.
 This makes it easy to get out and explore.
 You’ll also find hotels conveniently located near airports, convention centers, and major tourist attractions.
 This makes staying in hotels a bit more convenient.

 Airbnbs are often located in residential areas.
 You’ll stay in an apartment building or a home in a normal neighborhood among locals.
 The benefit of this is that it gives you a bit more authentic experience.
-You’ll shop in local markets and eat at local restaurants in the neighborhood you’re staying in.
-This allows you to discover some less touristy areas near your Airbnb.
-You’ll also get a taste of the local lifestyle.
 The drawback is that you may be further from attractions.
 You might have to take a bus or Uber into the city.
 Security can also be an issue in some neighborhoods.
 You could accidentally pick a bad neighborhood if you don’t know the city.